normanzb/playcorder-core-as3/README.md

 ##Pros

-1. Better and cleaner APIs.
+1. Cleaner APIs, No global event handler needed, no global pollution.
-2. Provides API that allow you to do a pre-connection before actual recording.
+2. When doing realtime recording (RTMP), playcorder allows you to do a pre-connection before actual recording.
-3. Make sure local buffer is properly emptied before actually closing the connection.
-(There was a bug in WaveRecorder that if you are in slow network you cannot send all audio content to the server when you close it.)
-4. Used Deferred and Promise internally
-5. Used StateMachine internally to build the robust recording functionalities.
-6. No global event handler needed, no global pollution.
+3. SWF file can be hosted on CDN server.
-7. No more user privacy leak, permission will be asked again when any 3rd party malicious website try to reuse SWF.
+4. No privacy leaking when swf is hosted on CDN, microphone permission will be prompted again when page domain name changed.
+(This prevent any 3rd party to reuse the hosted SWF and hence gain the microphone access permission without actual user approval.)
+5. Multiple instance of playcorder is possible.
-8. Internally used Monster Debugger for easier debugging.
+6. Internally used Monster Debugger for easier debugging.
-9. Multiple instance of playcorder is possible.

 ##Build